cometh-hq/connect-sdk-unity/README.md

-# Comeht Conect Unity SDK
+# Cometh Conect Unity SDK

 Cometh Connect SDK allows developers to onboard their users with a seedless, gasless experience familiar to Web2.
 Account Abstraction (AA) improves transaction user experience by using smart contract wallets as primary accounts.

 ## Instantiate Wallet